trinhminhtriet/trinhminhtriet/resume/TrinhMinhTriet-SrJS.md

 - **Role:** Technical Lead
 - **Technologies Used:** Laravel, Python, Docker, Terraform, AWS Lambda.
 - **Responsibilities:**
-  - Estimated project workload, timelines, and resource requirements to ensure on-time delivery.
+  - Developed and maintained web applications using PHP and related technologies.
   - Migrated from Amazon Linux 2 to Amazon Linux 2023.
   - Upgraded Lambda functions from Python3.8 to Python3.12
 - **Outcome:**